-SureCredential Personal certificates are meant for communications and transactions with a low value and little risk with a need to authenticate the communicating parties and encrypt the exchange of communications.
+SureCredential Personal certificates are meant for communications and transactions with a low value and little risk with a need to authenticate the communicating parties and encrypt the exchange of web and email communications.

-SureCredential Personal certificates validity period is between one and three years.
+SureCredential Personal certificate validity period is at maximum five years.